-The title Wantee comes from Kurt Schwitters’ partner Edith Thomas, so nicknamed by him because of her habit of asking, "want tea?”
-From that starting point, Prouvost spun a story about her fictional grandfather who was apparently a close friend of Schwitters and also a (less recognised) conceptual artist in his own right.
-The film that is central to the project, tells the tale of Grandfather, his struggles to maintain a reputation and the battles with his wife, who would like to see his sculptures do something more useful.
+The title Wantee is drawn from Kurt Schwitters’ partner Edith Thomas, so nicknamed due to her habit of asking, "want tea?”
+From here Prouvost spun a story about her fictional Grandfather, described as a close friend of Schwitters and also a (less recognised) conceptual artist in his own right.
+Staged within his now desolate living room as installed at Grizedale Arts, the film tells the tale of her Grandfather; his struggles to maintain a reputation and his battles with his wife, who would like to see his sculptures do something more useful.

-However, her Grandad has, it seems, disappeared down a hole dug through the floor of their Lake District cottage to make his way to Africa, never to be seen again.
-The exhibition in Coniston is a reappraisal of his work and capitalises on the success of the Turner Prize to apparently raise funds for his search and to build a new visitor centre in his honour.
+However her Grandfather has, it seems, disappeared down a hole - dug through the floor of their Lake District cottage to make his way to Africa, never to be seen again.

-As part of the show, as in Derry, members of Coniston Youth Club will be running a tea room in the adjacent Coniston Institute Reading Room.
-Wantee merchandise, teapots, tea towels and works of art have also been made in the village to be sold during the exhibition.
+As a central tenant of the exhibition, members of Coniston Youth Club ran a tearoom in the adjacent Coniston Institute Reading Room.
+Wantee merchandise, teapots, tea towels and works of art were made in the village and sold during the exhibition.
 The merchandise is also available on the Wantee website and webshop.

 website design & build by theusefularts.org.